The plumbers of the digital world.

 What it actually is

-Real AI implementation is plumbing.
-It's what happens between the tools, not inside any one of them.
-It's connecting your email to your CRM to your calendar to your document vault to your finance system to your outreach pipeline to the AI agent that reads all of it and decides what needs to happen next.
-The AI isn't the product.
+Real AI work is plumbing.
+It happens between the tools, not inside one.
+You hook your email to your CRM.
+Then to your calendar.
+Then to your docs.
+Then to your finance system.
+Then to your outreach pipeline.
+Then to the AI agent that reads it all and picks what to do next.
+The AI is not the product.
 The AI is the engine.
-The product is the system of pipes that feeds it work and pulls results back out.
+The product is the set of pipes that feeds it work and pulls the results back out.

 The plumbers win